balachandrapai/aijunkie/_posts/2018-12-21-Mathematics-of-Machine-Learning.md

 * Probability helps predict the likelihood of an event occuring.

 In mathematics, the field of statistics contains a collection of techniques that extract useful information from data.
 It's a tool to create an understanding from the set of numbers.
 Statistical inference is a process of making a prediction about a larger population of data based on a smaller sample.<br/>
-Consider the following points x and y where the relationship between them is a straight line $ y = mx + c $.<br/>
+Consider the following points x and y where the relationship between them is a straight line $y = mx + c$.<br/>

 ```python
 import numpy as np